Canton, Connecticut: Points of interest

 The Canton Historical Museum in Collinsville is located in a building of the former Collins Axe Company, founded by Samuel W. Collins and one of the first ax factories in the world.
 It displays a 19th-century general store, a post office, a printing press and blacksmith and barber shops.
 Vehicles, tools and farm implements are also exhibited, as well as a working railroad diorama, Victorian fashions, toys and dolls.

 The town is on the Farmington River, and Collinsville Canoe & Kayak is the largest specialty canoe and kayak store in New England.
 A rail trail also runs through the town.

-In the southeastern corridor of Canton, along U.S. Route 44, there is an open-air shopping center called The Shops at Farmington Valley which opened in 2004.
-The shopping center has 50 stores and restaurants, including Barnes & Noble, Dick's Sporting Goods, Kohl's, ShopRite, Old Navy, Talbots, and Panera Bread.
+In the southeastern corridor of Canton, along U.S. Route 44, there is an open-air shopping center called The Shops at Farmington Valley, which opened in 2004.
+The shopping center has space for 50 stores and restaurants.

 The Collinsville Renewable Energy Promotion Act (H.R.
-316;113th Congress) was a piece of federal legislation that dealt specifically with Collinsville, CT.
-The bill was introduced into the United States House of Representatives of the 113th United States Congress by Representatives Elizabeth Esty.
+316;113th Congress) was a piece of federal legislation that dealt specifically with Collinsville.
+The bill was introduced into the United States House of Representatives of the 113th United States Congress by Representative Elizabeth Esty.
 The bill directed the Federal Energy Regulatory Commission to reinstate two lapsed licenses and grant them to the town so that the town could restart two old dams and generate hydroelectric power.